 Such an alliance, involving PSOE and the conservative Partido Popular (PP), or Popular Party, would be preferred by acting Prime Minister Mariano Rajoy.
 While the PP is the single largest party in parliament, it has too few political allies on the right to consider anything else.

-saying he prefers to pursue a"progressive and reformist" agenda.
+However, Sanchez has dismissed the idea, saying he prefers to pursue a "progressive and reformist" agenda.

 PSOE lawmaker Pedro Saura agrees that the idea of a coalition with the PP, which has become mired in a series of corruption scandals, would be disastrous.